Daniel-Sliwinski/WS2022/README.md

 Use the following command to run a spider: scrapy crawl {name of the spider} -O {name of the output file}.

+## Selenium

+Run the selenium.py and scrape two data frames: players and teams dataframe.
+You don't have to change anything in the code, but you can.
+You can customize the time sleeps and select the seasons you want to scrape.